 After meeting Colombian drug dealer Carlos Lehder in prison in Connecticut, Jung went into the cocaine business with his former bunkmate, taking trips to Colombia and convincing people to carry cocaine-filled suitcases from certain areas of the Caribbean.
 Capitalizing on America’s surging appetite for cocaine, Jung’s business exploded.

-Between the late 1970s and early ’80s, Jung claimed he was suppling 85 percent of the cocaine in America.
+Between the late 1970s and early ’80s, Jung claimed he was supplying 85 percent of the cocaine in America, according to his website.